In the past few weeks I’ve written about interview mistakes, interview questions and how to get your dream job… but what about your resume?

 English might not be your first language but no one assumes you can’t speak fluent English just because you’re from another country.
-So don’t make a point of drawing attention to it in your CV.
+So don’t make a point of drawing attention to it in your resume.

 15. Spelling mistakes

-Make sure your CV has NO spelling mistakes.
+Make sure your resume has NO spelling mistakes.
 Spell check it, proof read it 3X, and if you have any doubt at all, ask a friend to double check it before you send it.

 Spelling mistakes make you look like an idiot.
 They make you look amateurish.
-When I read a CV with spelling mistakes like ‘mamager’ or ‘tehcnologies’ it shows me you pay no attention to detail.
+When I read a resume with spelling mistakes like ‘mamager’ or ‘tehcnologies’ it shows me you pay no attention to detail.

 Avoid all cliché’s: